plausible/ecto_ch/README.md

 end
 ```

-## Caveats

 #### Ecto schemas

-For automatic RowBinary encoding some schema fields need to use custom types:
+For automatic RowBinary encoding please use the custom `Ch` Ecto type:

 ```elixir
 defmodule MyApp.Example do